 3. Group Discounts

-Another sneaky trick?
+Another sneaky trick to save money with friends?
 Share online services like Netflix and Spotify with your friends.
 Netflix, for example, costs around $8 a month if you want to purchase a “family” plan, which allows you to create multiple accounts.
 Spotify also offers a similar plan.

 I share my Netflix account with some friends from college, though we don’t technically “split” the bill.
-(I pay for it.
-You’re welcome, guys!)
-Still, it’s definitely a great way to share the love with friends.
-If you’re the one footing the bill, make sure your friends take you out for pancakes or something as a thank-you!
+(I pay for it — you’re welcome, guys) Still, it’s definitely a great way to share the love with friends.

 5. A Budget-Off